Welko/rtvis-webgpu-tutorial/README.md

 }
 ```

 With the texture data set up on the GPU, we begin the process of showing it on the screen.
-For this tutorial, we will write one vertex and one fragment shader, and we will render a quad (two triangles forming a rectangle).
+For this tutorial, we will write one vertex shader and one fragment shader, and we will render a quad (two triangles forming a rectangle).

 For loading large 3D models, it can be beneficial to create a **vertex buffer**, which is used to feed data into our vertex shader.